mecid/mecid.github.io/_posts/2026-04-06-building-list-replacement-in-swiftui.md

 layout: post
 ---

-Whenever you consider creating a scrollable screen in SwiftUI, you might think of using a List.
+Whenever you consider creating a scrollable screen in SwiftUI, you might think of using a *List*.
 However, it’s not always the best choice.
 Lists are great for displaying uniform data.
-For anything else, a ScrollView with a lazy stack is almost always the best option.
+For anything else, a *ScrollView* with a lazy stack is almost always the best option.
 This week, we will learn how to build a custom scrollable container in SwiftUI with precise control of look and feel.

-First of all, I should mention that over the last few years SwiftUI has significantly improved the performance of ScrollView in pairs with lazy stacks.
-So, if you are not displaying hundreds of thousands of uniform data like mailboxes or to-do lists, the ScrollView is a way to go.
+First of all, I should mention that over the last few years SwiftUI has significantly improved the performance of *ScrollView* in pairs with lazy stacks.
+So, if you are not displaying hundreds of thousands of uniform data like mailboxes or to-do lists, the *ScrollView* is a way to go.

 You can see 4 screenshots here.
 The first two of them represent the current state of my CardioBot app.
 The next two screenshots are the result I want to achieve.
-As you might notice, I use a standard List at the very moment, and I really like how the app looks and feels now.
+As you might notice, I use a standard *List* at the very moment, and I really like how the app looks and feels now.
 But I’ve decided to reconsider my UI.
 I want to keep it simple and recognizable for iPhone users, but I would like to make the UI more fancy.

 As you can see, my app displays different health metrics.
-It is not a uniform data set, and it doesn’t make any sense to use the List for recycling cells.
-I use multiple card types like HeroCard, TintedCard, and RegularCard.
-I can achieve a similar look and feel using List and list-specific view modifiers like listRowBackground, listItemTint, and listRowInsets.
-Unfortunately, these list-specific view modifiers don’t work outside of the List view, which requires additional styling outside the List.
+It is not a uniform data set, and it doesn’t make any sense to use the *List* for recycling cells.
+I use multiple card types like *HeroCard*, *TintedCard*, and *RegularCard*.
+I can achieve a similar look and feel using List and list-specific view modifiers like *listRowBackground*, *listItemTint*, and *listRowInsets*.
+Unfortunately, these list-specific view modifiers don’t work outside of the *List* view, which requires additional styling outside the *List*.

 Fortunately, SwiftUI introduced Container View APIs that we can use to build List-replacement.
 Container View APIs allow us to decompose SwiftUI views, apply some changes, and compose again.
-So, we can use the Container View APIs to build reusable container views like List, Form, or anything super custom.
+So, we can use the Container View APIs to build reusable container views like *List*, *Form*, or anything super custom.

 ```swift
 public struct ScrollingSurface<Content: View>: View {